 At a basic level, RPA correlates data.
 Although this isn’t done in real-time, this activity allows service integrators to harvest valued information from services and service providers and to coordinate it.
 The findings can help to highlight where improvements can be made.

 By including real-time analysis capabilities on top of data correlations, the service integrator can reduce operational noise that may be coming from incidents that are throwing up a large number of duplicated alerts, for example.

 Finally, RPA can provide help to solve efficiency problems more quickly.
 It correlates and analyzes data to identify what solution to put in place, proposes this solution to human operators, and even implements it without human intervention.
-Robotic assistants can be programmed to handle cognitive functions such as bots, self-service, predictive analytics and self-healing, which Orange Business Services is now offering to several customers.
+Robotic assistants can be programmed to handle cognitive functions such as bots, self-service, predictive analytics and self-healing, which Orange Business is now offering to several customers.